Practical information for EU students

 Step 5) Apply for DigiD

-Step 6) Open bank account (Optional)
+Step 6) Open a bank account (optional)

 International students only need a Dutch bank account when they do not have a SEPA account in another EU country.

 The main banks are ABN AMRORevolutING and Rabobank.
-Unfortunately not all of them are in the English language.
+Unfortunately, not all of them are in the English language.
 (Are you younger than 18 years and from a NON-EU country, you can only open bank account via Revolut).

 General information: